benfreke/oc-menumanager-plugin/README.md

 ## Roadmap

-Please see the issues register, as I have put all my suggested improvements there.
+Please see the [issues register](https://github.com/benfreke/oc-menumanager-plugin/issues), as I have put all my suggested improvements there.

-These are what I've planned.

-## Documentation
+# Documentation

 ## Available Options